 GeneCards Summary for MAP3K8 Gene

 MAP3K8 (Mitogen-Activated Protein Kinase Kinase Kinase 8) is a Protein Coding gene.
-Diseases associated with MAP3K8 include lung cancer and ewing sarcoma.
-Among its related pathways are MAPK signaling pathway and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include protein serine/threonine kinase activity and MAP kinase kinase kinase activity.
-An important paralog of this gene is MAP3K5.
+Diseases associated with MAP3K8 include Lung Cancer and Skin Lipoma.
+Among its related pathways are Signal transduction_JNK pathway and CD28 co-stimulation.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PAK5.

 Required for lipopolysaccharide (LPS)-induced, TLR4-mediated activation of the MAPK/ERK pathway in macrophages, thus being critical for production of the proinflammatory cytokine TNF-alpha (TNF) during immune responses.
 Involved in the regulation of T-helper cell differentiation and IFNG expression in T-cells.
 Involved in mediating host resistance to bacterial infection through negative regulation of type I interferon (IFN) production.
 In vitro, activates MAPK/ERK pathway in response to IL1 in an IRAK1-independent manner, leading to up-regulation of IL8 and CCL4.
 Transduces CD40 and TNFRSF1A signals that activate ERK in B-cells and macrophages, and thus may play a role in the regulation of immunoglobulin production.
 May also play a role in the transduction of TNF signals that activate JNK and NF-kappa-B in some cell types.
 In adipocytes, activates MAPK/ERK pathway in an IKBKB-dependent manner in response to IL1B and TNF, but not insulin, leading to induction of lipolysis.
 Plays a role in the cell cycle.
 Isoform 1 shows some transforming activity, although it is much weaker than that of the activated oncogenic variant.